TritonDataCenter/sdc-manta/docs/man/man1/manta-adm.md

   Emit verbose log to LOGFILE.
 The special string "stdout" causes output to be emitted to the program's stdout.

+**Important note for programmatic users:** Except as noted below, the output format for this command is subject to change at any time.
+The only subcommands whose output is considered committed are:

+* `manta-adm cn`, only when used with the "-o" option
+* `manta-adm show`, only when used with either the "-o" or "-j" option
+* `manta-adm zk list`, only when used with the "-o" option

+The output for any other commands may change at any time.
+Documented subcommands, options, and arguments are committed, and you can use the exit status of the program to determine success of failure.

 ## SUBCOMMANDS